libsdl-org/SDL_mixer/docs/README-migration.md

 There are a lot of things that don't have simple replacements that can be changed mechanically to migrate to SDL3_mixer.
 The new API is in many ways more powerful, but also much simpler.
-For example, there's no equivalent of Mix_ModMusicJumpToOrder(), because messing with the specifics of MOD files in the public API is both uncommon and generally pretty messy.
+For example, there's no equivalent of Mix_GetNumTracks(), because messing with the specifics of MOD files in the public API is both uncommon and generally pretty messy.

 This migration guide will attempt to walk through the important details but it's possible that some things can't be done the same way.
 Feel free to open